expertiza/expertiza/README.md

 We have refactored the DynamicReviewMapping controller (helper).
 As a part of this assignment we carried out the following tasks:

+The code was designed to be used to assign reviewers to work more "intelligently" by making sure that a person does not get his own work to review.
+But the conditions for the problem targeted made the following assumptions:
+The person does not select what to review
+Any person can give only 2 reviews.

+The review rules have since been changed, and the code is not used anywhere in the entire project.
+It has been maintained, just in case it is desired to go back to the old rules.
+Thus, there is no way to test the code.

 1. The code block between line 808 to 825 was duplicated in 3 places in this file.
 We have refactored the code to remove this bad smell.
 We have created a method called create_message to avoid duplication in the code.
 2. Method assign_metareviewers, assign_reviewers_team were too long.
 We have made two new methods (check_assignment_for_review and show_message_for_review_count) that does just one task and does it perfectly instead of large methods to do multiple tasks.